Skip to main content

 c) Fair trade kippot

-3. Do we have to participate in the Friday night service the night before?
+3. Do we participate in the Friday night service the night before?

 4. Can we request certain melodies?